drew-gnaw/genshin-wish-tracker/README.md

 - As a user, I want to be able to add a wish to my wish history
 - As a user, I want to be able to view my wish history
-- As a user, I want to be able to see the probability that I will obtain a given item in my next wish
+- As a user, I want to be able to see the probability that I will obtain a rare item in my next wish
 - As a user, I want to be able to remove a wish from my wish history in case it was wrongly inputted
 - As a user, I want to be able to see how close I am to "pity"
 - As a user, I want to be able to see if I am guaranteed to win the "50/50"
 - As a user, I want to be able to see how many "fate points" I have

+## Attributes

+The code used for displaying the main menu UI was adapted from the TellerApp project example.